-- Have at least 1 year's continuous service with a Trust school by the beginning of the 11th week prior to the EWC. - Continue to be employed immediately before the maternity leave starts. - Notify the Headteacher/Principal of the pregnancy, EWC and the start date of maternity leave by the 15th week before the baby is due.
+- Have at least 1 year's continuous service within a local authority, another academy or with the Trust by the beginning of the 11th week prior to the EWC. - Continue to be employed immediately before the maternity leave starts. - Notify the Headteacher/Principal of the pregnancy, EWC and the start date of maternity leave by the 14th week before the baby is due.
 This will be around the 25th week of pregnancy. - Provide a MATB1 certificate.